6 symptoms of endometriosis you shouldn't ignore

 In my case, the condition was asymptomatic, making diagnosis that much more difficult without the laparoscopic procedure.
 But often, endometriosis is accompanied by certain symptoms, which can result in a positive diagnosis and therefore, positive treatment options.

-The purpose of this article is to give you an understanding of endometriosis, especially common symptoms.
+The purpose of this article is to give you an understanding of symptoms of endometriosis, but first:

 What is endometriosis and what causes it?